Year 9 Options Guidance

 • Science helps us to understand the world around us.
 It is a key subject.

-• Spanish is a key subject.
-Foreign languages are useful for developing ever closer ties with Europe.
+• Foreign languages are useful for developing ever closer ties with Europe.
 They are helpful in widening the scope of career opportunities as Britain expands trade with our European partners.

 • Visual art subjects such as art and design, technology and media studies help us to understand the world around us and communicate ideas in order to interact with it.

-• Humanities e.g. history, geography, religious education and business studies help us to understand the way people live and act.
+• Humanities e.g. History, Geography and Business Studies help us to understand the way people live and act.

 • Performing Arts and Vocational Studies help us explore and respond to the world around us as well as enabling us to express ourselves, grow in confidence and shape our identity.